StatCan/aaw-security-proposal/06-kubernetes.md

 > currently in place.
 Ideally, this list should be restricted
 > to AAW controller image repositories only.

+> **Recommendation KUBE-IMG-04**: Images running in the environment
+> must align with CIS benchmarks.
+Images in the production environment
+> must be built via an automated build pipeline which includes
+> a `dockle` scan (for CIS benchmarks).
+In particular, user
+> containers must not run as the `ROOT` user.
+>
+> Images built by developers must be restricted to the development
+> environment.
+This can be accomplished via a different repository,
+> where the production environment does not have permissions to
+> the dev repository.

 ## Gatekeeper / Open Policy Agent

 Gatekeeper and the Open Policy Agent provide a mechanism